 - (1) Clerk's Fees and Service Fees.
-Clerk's fees (see 28 U.S.C. § 1920), and service fees are allowable by statute. - (2) Fees Incident to Transcripts Trial Transcripts.
+Clerk's fees (see 28 U.S.C. § 1920), and service fees, including private process servers' fees, are taxable.
+Fees for admission pro hac vice are not taxable. - (2) Fees Incident to Transcripts Trial Transcripts.
 The cost of the originals of transcripts of trials or matters prior or subsequent to trial, is taxable at the rate authorized by the judicial conference when either requested by the Court, or prepared pursuant to stipulation.
 Mere acceptance by the Court of a copy does not constitute a request.
 Copies of transcripts for counsel's own use are not taxable in the absence of a special order of the Court. - (3) Deposition Costs.
 The reporter's charge for an original and copy of a stenographic transcript of a deposition is taxable if it was necessarily obtained for use in the case whether or not the deposition was actually received into evidence or was taken solely for discovery purposes.
 The cost of obtaining a copy of a stenographic transcript of a deposition by parties in the case other than the one taking the deposition is also taxable on the same basis.
 The reasonable expenses of the deposition reporter and a notary presiding at the taking of the depositions are taxable, including travel and subsistence.
 Counsel fees and other expenses incurred in arranging for and attending a deposition are not taxable.
 Fees for the witness at the taking of a deposition are taxable at the same rate as for attendance at trial.
 The witness need not be under subpoena.
 A reasonable fee for a necessary interpreter at the taking of a deposition is taxable.